Copyright © 2023 LOCALIIZ | All rights reserved

 You can also immerse yourself in the rustic vibe of Sharp Island by spending the night camping at either Kiu Tsui Beach or Hap Mun Bay.
 These are some of the best camping spots in Hong Kong as you get to wake up to the sun rising over the ocean, and start your day with a morning swim in some of the clearest waters our city has to offer!

 There are two camping options on Sharp Island.
 The first is at Kiu Tsui Beach, which is along the western shore of Sharp Island.
 Connected to the Kiu Tsui Beach is a tombolo that can be walked on during low tide to get to the Kiu Tau Islet.
 We highly recommend doing this, as you will feel as if you are literally walking on water.
 The second is Hap Mun Bay, which has a campsite.
 Both beaches have BBQ pits, changing rooms, showers, and toilets.
 This beach has softer sand and is much nicer to swim at.

 Duration: 1 hour approx.

 As you cannot rent tents on Sharp Island, you’ll need to bring your own.
-We rented ours from an online store called Rent-A-Tent with pick-up from Diamond Hill.
-You can text them on Whatsapp via (+852) 9065 3163 and book a day in advance!
-And once you are all done with your adventurous getaway, to get back to Sai Kung, you don’t need to hike again.
-There are several boats that come to Hap Mun Bay Beach every 20 to 30 minutes and you can just take off for about $20.
+Quality tents are available at Decathlon around the city at affordable prices.
+And once you are all done with your adventurous getaway, to get back to Sai Kung, you do not need to hike again—there are several boats that come to Hap Mun Bay Beach every 20 to 30 minutes and you can just take off for about $20.
 Just make sure to ask if it goes to Sai Kung first before getting on!